 Supplies

-Why British Shorthairs Cost About Average Than Average
+Why British Shorthairs Cost About Average

 British Shorthairs cost less than the average cat primarily because of their medium-sized size and breed-specific health considerations.
 British Shorthairs are prone to hypertrophic cardiomyopathy (HCM), a serious heart condition that requires regular veterinary monitoring and can significantly increase healthcare costs.
 Additionally, british shorthairs have short-haired coats, which affects annual grooming costs.